| |

 Configure a new Android app, click on the rounded android icon in the middle of the page

-Go back to your Firebase console homepage, then click on the gear on the top left of the page,
+Go back to the Firebase console homepage, then click on the gear on the top left of the page,

 then open the Cloud messaging tab